 Q. I thought I would get updates until the end of the products’ life-times when I originally purchased.
 Isn’t this unfair?

-A. The option here is between switching to a subscription model for the Infinity games, or to update them less (or even not at all).
+A. The option here is between switching to a subscription model for the Infinity games, or to stop updating the games.
 Since the intent of subscriptions is to allow 270soft to significantly change the games, this new policy effectively starts new products that are more sustainable.

 Q. Are you on Patreon?